Welcome to today's edition of the Rush 24-7 podcast.

 They try to.

-Their first instinct, they couldn't help it, every time something like this happens, is to advance their political agenda.
+Their first instinct, they couldn't help it, every time something like this happens is to advance their political agenda.

-And we know that part and parcel of their political agenda is to shut this radio program down, to shut down Fox News, to shut down all of what they call conservative talk radio.
+We know that part and parcel of their political agenda is to shut this radio program down, to shut down Fox News, to shut down all of what they call conservative talk radio.

 We know that this is what they seek.